 Symptom relief with antiemetics, antihistamines, or benzodiazepines

 Symptoms of vestibular neuronitis are symptomatically addressed over the short term as in Meniere disease Treatment Meniere disease is an inner ear disorder that causes vertigo, fluctuating sensorineural hearing loss, and tinnitus.
 There is no reliable diagnostic test.
-Vertigo and nausea are treated symptomatically... read more , ie, with anticholinergics, antiemetics (eg, prochlorperazine or promethazine 25 mg rectally or 10 mg po q 6 to 8 h), antihistamines or benzodiazepines, and a corticosteroid burst with rapid taper.
+Vertigo and nausea are treated symptomatically... read more , ie, with anticholinergics, antiemetics (eg, prochlorperazine or promethazine 25 mg rectally or 10 mg orally every 6 to 8 hours), antihistamines or benzodiazepines, and a corticosteroid burst with rapid taper.
 If vomiting is prolonged, IV fluids and electrolytes may be required.
 Long-term use (ie, for more than several weeks) of vestibular suppressants is highly discouraged because these drugs delay vestibular compensation, particularly in the elderly.
 Vestibular rehabilitation (usually given by a physical therapist) helps compensate for any residual vestibular deficit.

 Patients have severe, constant vertigo with nausea and vomiting and nystagmus towards the affected side lasting days to weeks.

 There is no hearing loss or tinnitus.